 Constipation refers to the difficult, less frequent than the normal passage of dry, hard feces.
 If defecation is delayed and feces remain in the colon for two or three days, too much moisture is removed from the colon, which makes elimination painful.

-Causes of Puppy Constipation
+Causes of Constipation in Puppies

 Puppies may become constipated for a variety of reasons, including swallowed objects.
-Besides the danger of puncture, swallowed bone fragments turn feces into cement-like masses that block the colon.
+Besides the danger of puncture, swallowed fragments can turn feces into cement-like masses that block the colon.
 Puppies are notorious for chewing and swallowing nondigestible objects like paper, sticks, grass, and cloth, which tend to turn into wads that cause impaction.
 Rawhide chews, if eaten in excess, promote constipation.

-Constipation In Adult Dogs
+Constipation in Adult Dogs

+Adult dogs can suffer constipation for all the same reasons as a puppy, plus a few more.
+So if your baby dog has problems now, be aware of these issues in the future as well.
 Prostatitis can develop in unneutered males.
 The prostate swells and blocks the colon in the pelvic region.
 Rectal exams should be part of the annual exam for intact males over five years of age.
 Tumors of the prostate or rectum or perianal region also can cause constipation.
-Constipation can also be a sign of kidney disease or diabetes; with either condition, there is excessive urine production which prompts the colon to conserve water—and that causes a dry stool that can lead to constipation.
+Constipation can also be a sign of kidney disease or diabetes; with either condition, there is excessive urine production which prompts the colon to conserve water.
+That causes a dry stool that can lead to constipation.
 Finally, elderly dogs commonly suffer bouts of constipation, which may be due to a combination of weak abdominal muscles, reduced exercise, or improper diet.

 Laxatives may be helpful, but human medications can be dangerous and should only be given with veterinary approval.
-Veterinary approved stimulant laxatives are available, but shouldn't be overused or they may interfere with normal colon function.
+Veterinary-approved stimulant laxatives are available, but shouldn't be overused or they may interfere with normal colon function.
 Your veterinarian may prescribe enemas or suppositories; ask for a demonstration before attempting to administer these treatments yourself or you risk injuring the puppy.
-Many times, evacuating the colon requires a veterinarian's help, and often the puppy must be sedated.
-Your dog’s pain could translate into snaps or bites at you when you’re only trying to help!
+Many times, evacuating the colon requires a veterinarian's help and often the puppy must be sedated.
+Your dog’s pain could translate into snaps or bites at you when you’re only trying to help.

 Home Treatments for Puppy Constipation

-- Add Milk: Mild cases of constipation may benefit from temporarily adding milk to the diet, which has a laxative effect in some dogs.
+- Add milk: Mild cases of constipation may benefit from temporarily adding milk to the diet, which has a laxative effect in some dogs.
 Give your small puppy 1/8 cup twice a day, and a large puppy 1/2 cup twice a day until regular again.

-- Bulk Them Up: Metamucil-type products contain cellulose ingredients which attract water and add bulk to the stool.
+- Bulk them up: Metamucil-type products contain cellulose ingredients which attract water and add bulk to the stool.
 Mix non-flavored Metamucil with your puppy's food; one teaspoon twice a day for small pups, and two to three teaspoons twice a day for large pups is helpful.

-- Add Natural Fiber: Bran cereals and canned pumpkin or squash are natural sources of fiber that also work well, and puppies seem to like the flavor.
+- Add natural fiber: Bran cereals and canned pumpkin or squash are natural sources of fiber that also work well and puppies seem to like the flavor.
 To promote regularity, add 1/2 teaspoon to your small puppy's food, or about 2 tablespoons to the big puppy's diet.
 Get the canned (plain) pumpkin, divide into these small doses on a cookie sheet or ice cube tray, and freeze.
 Then you can thaw and offer as treats when needed.